-A. Non-Federal entities that expend \$750,000 or more in a year in Federal awards (total of all applicable federal awards) shall have a single or program-specific audit conducted for that year in accordance with the provisions of 2 CFR 200.514 Scope of Audit.
+A. Non-Federal entities that expend \$1,000,000 or more in a year in Federal awards (total of all applicable federal awards) shall have a single or program-specific audit conducted for that year in accordance with the provisions of 2 CFR 200.514 Scope of Audit.
 Please note that this report is required to contain a financial report (including income statement, balance sheet, statement of cash flows and statement of changes in equity as well as notes to financial statements).
-In addition to the requirements of the audit in accordance with 2 CFR 200.514, recipients may be asked to conduct a separate limited scope engagement with agreed-upon procedures.
-These additional procedures will be designated in the terms and conditions of the award.
+In addition to the requirements of the audit in accordance with 2 CFR 200.514, recipients may have a separate limited scope engagement with agreed-upon procedures by DCF or an independent audit firm.
+These additional procedures will be designated in the terms and conditions of the award or identified by DCF Audit Services.